navikt/leesah-game/docs/oppsett-nais.md

 - [Kotlin](https://github.com/navikt/leesah-game-template)
 - [Go](https://github.com/navikt/leesah-game-template-go)

-1. Click the _Use this template_ button located at the top of this repo
+1. Click the _Use this template_ button located at the top of the repo
-2. Create a new public repository from the template with your team name with the navikt organisation as owner (Remember `-leesah-quiz` after your repository name).
+2. Create a new public repository from the template with your team name with the navikt organisation as owner.
 3. Clone your repository to your local machine
     - `git clone https://github.com/navikt/<YOUR_REPOSITORY_NAME>-leesah-quiz.git`